ElementsProject/lightning/doc/lightning-multifundchannel.7.md

   on close.
 Only valid if both peers have negotiated `option_upfront_shutdown_script`.
 Returns `close_to` set to closing script iff is negotiated.
+* *request_amt* is the amount of liquidity you'd like to lease from peer.
+If peer supports `option_will_fund`, indicates to them to include this much liquidity into the channel.

 There must be at least one entry in *destinations*;
 it cannot be an empty array.